ravensgate-tux/beltaine_ritual/README.md

 **(English)**
 ```
-[Ring bell 3 times.
-Step into the circle.]
+[Step into the circle.
+Ring bell 3 times.]

 In the name of the Goddess who dances in the flames,
 I open this circle on the night of Beltaine.